 Philippine President Rodrigo Duterte has yet revealed another “gangster” story during a recent press conference.
-This time, Duterte admitted that he threw a man out of a helicopter and said that he is up to do it again.

 According to the Washington Post, President Duterte once again caught the public’s attention when he threatened to throw corrupt public officials out of a helicopter.
 He added that he once did it before to a kidnapper.